ontolex/morph/draft.md

 ### morph:Paradigm

 > --------------------
-> Class **morph:Paradigm** represents a theoretically motivated type of declination, e.g.
+> Class **morph:Paradigm** represents a theoretically motivated type of declension, e.g.
 > -   “a” stem declension in Latin
 > -   First declension in Russian
 >
-> May contain metadata information about this type of declination.
+> May contain metadata information about this type of declension.
 >
 > -----------
 Book analogy: a full paradigm table with possible allomorphy/alternative variants